 On October 7, 2020, Takeda and the Company entered into the Takeda License Agreement.
 At the inception of the Takeda License Agreement, the Company identified one distinct performance obligation.
 The Company determined that the key deliverables included the license and certain R&D services including the Company's responsibilities to complete the initial portion of the SEQUOIA study, to complete the ongoing Phase 2 AROAAT2002 study and to ensure certain manufacturing of Fazirsiran drug product is completed and delivered to Takeda (the "Takeda R&D Services").
-Due to the specialized and unique nature of these Takeda R&D Services and their direct relationship with the license, the Company determined that these deliverables represent one into the takeda R&D Services, which are the responsibility of the Company, Takeda will be responsible for managing future clinical development and commercialization outside the United States.
-Within the United States, the Company will also participate in co-development and co-commercialization, to be a separate unit of account within Topic 808, and as such, these co-funding amounts are recorded as research and development expenses or general and administrative expenses, as appropriate.
+Due to the specialized and unique nature of these Takeda R&D Services and their direct relationship with the license, the Company determined that these deliverables represent one distinct bundle and, thus, one performance obligation.
+Beyond the Takeda R&D Services, which are the responsibility of the Company, Takeda will be responsible for managing future clinical development and commercialization outside the United States.
+Within the United States, the Company will also participate in co-development and co-commercialization efforts and will co-fund these efforts with Takeda as part of the 50/50 profit sharing structure within the United States.
+The Company considers the collaborative activities, including the co-development and co-commercialization, to be a separate unit of account within Topic 808, and as such, these co-funding amounts are recorded as research and development expenses or general and administrative expenses, as appropriate.

 The Company has allocated the total \$300.0 million initial transaction price to its one distinct performance obligation for the Fazirsiran license and the associated Takeda R&D Services.
-Revenue is recognized using a proportional performance method (based on actual patient visits completed versus total estimated visits completed for the ongoing SEQUOIA and AROAAT2002 clinical studies).
+Revenue is recognized using a proportional performance method (based on actual patient visits completed versus total estimated visits for the ongoing SEQUOIA and AROAAT2002 clinical studies).
 See Note 2 - Collaboration and License Agreements to Consolidated Financial Statements of Part I, "Item 1.
 Financial Statements" for more information on revenue recognized under the Takeda License Agreement.
-The Company previously expected these clinical trials to extend to September 2025 in order to demonstrate long term safety and efficacy in the open label extension part of the studies; however, Takeda now intends to initiate a new open label extension (OLE) study available to patients participating in these Phase 2 studies that will initiate as early as July 2023.
+The Company previously expected these clinical trials to extend to September 2025 in order to demonstrate long term safety and efficacy in the open label extension (OLE) part of the studies; however, Takeda now intends to initiate a new OLE study available to patients participating in these Phase 2 studies that initiated in July 2023.
 Based on this new information, patients enrolled in the SEQUOIA and AROAAT2002 studies are expected to complete their Phase 2 study visits between June 2023 and June 2024, shortening the Company's performance obligation.
-As a result, effective the second quarter of fiscal 2023, the Company changed its estimates of the revenue precognition to better reflect these newly estimated proportional performance periods.
-The effect of these changes in estimates resulted in accelerated revenue by \$61.4 million, or \$0.55 per share (diluted) for each of the three and six months ended March 31, 2023.
-There were \$30.9 million of contract liabilities recorded as deferred revenue, of which \$29.8 million was classified as current as of March 31, 2023.
+As a result, effective the second quarter of fiscal 2023, the Company changed its estimates of the revenue recognition to better reflect these newly estimated proportional performance periods.
+The effect of these changes in estimates resulted in accelerated revenue by \$61.4 million, or \$0.58 per share (diluted) for each of the three and nine months ended June 30, 2023.
+There were \$16.9 million of contract liabilities recorded as deferred revenue, which was classified as current as of June 30, 2023.

-In March 2023, Takeda dosed the first patient in the Phase 3 REDWOOD clinical study of Fazirsiran, triggering a \$40.0 million milestone payment to the Company which is expected to be paid in the third quarter of fiscal 2023.
+In March 2023, Takeda dosed the first patient in the Phase 3 REDWOOD clinical study of Fazirsiran, triggering a \$40.0 million milestone payment to the Company which was paid in the third quarter of fiscal 2023.